Overview of Viruses

 Antiviral drugs

-Progress in the use of antiviral drugs is occurring rapidly.
+Progress in the development and use of antiviral drugs is occurring rapidly.
 Mechanisms of antiviral drugs can be directed at various phases of viral replication.
 They can

 • Interfere with viral particle attachment to host cell membranes or uncoating of viral nucleic acids